 Penelope Jane Farm (PJF) is a laboratory for learning and experimenting with skills of sustainability.
-While focusing on renewable energy uses and food systems, PJ Farm envisions the world of the future when humans satisfy all their energy needs solely with the sun.
+Focusing on food system sustainability, PJ Farm envisions a future where everyone has access to nutritionally dense food.

 Located in Thetford Township, just outside of Clio, MI; Penelope Jane Farm is 30 acres of a former fish farm, consisting of three meadows and five acres of woods.